 FOUNDATION – DOMAIN NAME AND HOST

 After making the decision to start a WP blog to catalog your life, curate content, advertise your practice, etc., it’s important to create a solid foundation by choosing a domain name and host.
-Although there are countless options from HostGator and InMotion to Bluehost and GoDaddy, I’ve been a very happy customer with SiteGround for the last few years.
+Although there are countless options from HostGator and InMotion to Bluehost and GoDaddy, I’ve been a very happy customer with SiteGround (my referral link) for the last few years.
 If you’re starting off, many of these hosts will also throw in a domain name and specific “WordPress Hosting.”

 In layman’s terms, if your WP blog is a home, then you build the framework (content) using a host’s materials (servers, tools, etc.) while a domain name is your home’s Internet address (www.your-domain.com).
 One can purchase both hosting and domain names from the same provider.
 Additionally, hosts include a myriad of free, automated setup options to get you up and running with a WP blog in minutes!
 Regardless, you need both a domain name and a host for that domain name.